Geography BSc

 Exploring the Physical Environment – 20 credits

-This module uses a combination of fieldwork and small-group tutorials to develop essential understanding and skills for studying physical geography at university level.
-A residential fieldtrip to picturesque Blencathra provides practical illustration of concepts taught in the classroom, as well as hands-on experience of practical field techniques.
+Using a combination of fieldwork and small-group tutorials, this module will help you develop the essential understanding and skills for studying physical geography at university level.
+A residential field trip to picturesque Blencathra provides practical illustration of concepts taught in the classroom, as well as hands-on experience of practical field techniques.

 *Choose one or both